miiieagle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group script switches group owner from hello to school 100-change_owner_and_group script changes owner to vincent and group owner to staff 101-symbolic_link_permissions script changes the group owner of hello to vincent and staff respectively
+13-change_group script switches group owner from hello to school 100-change_owner_and_group script changes owner to vincent and group owner to staff 101-symbolic_link_permissions script changes the group owner of hello to vincent and staff respectively 102-if_only script changes owner of the file hello to betty if the user is guillaume